History of early modern period domes: St. Peter's Basilica

-Bramante's initial design for the rebuilding of St. Peter's Basilica was for a Greek cross plan with a large central hemispherical dome and four smaller domes around it in a quincunx pattern.
+Bramante's initial design for the rebuilding of St. Peter's Basilica was a Greek cross plan with a large central hemispherical dome and four smaller domes around it in a quincunx pattern.
 Work began in 1506 and continued under a succession of builders over the next 120 years.
 Bramante's project for St. Peter's marks the beginning of the displacement of the Gothic ribbed vault with the combination of dome and barrel vault.
+Although basilicas with domed crossings were common in Italy at this time, they were not common in the city of Rome, which followed the Constantinian basilica model.
+Bramante is said to have likened his design to placing the Pantheon on top of the Basilica of Constantine.
 Proposed inspirations for Bramante's plan have ranged from some sketches of Leonardo da Vinci to the Byzantine quincunx church and the dome of Milan's Basilica of San Lorenzo.
-Bramante is said to have likened his design to placing the Pantheon on top of the Basilica of Constantine.
-He completed the four massive central piers and the arches linking them by 1512, but cracking in the arches was detected between 1514 and 1534, possibly due to settling.
+Bramante sketched San Lorenzo during his time as court architect in Milan and his design for St. Peters includes elements from San Lorenzo, such as the apse structure, central dome modeled on the Pantheon, and corner towers.
+The triangular sections of the piers of the crossing dome imitate those supporting the dome of Florence Cathedral.
+He expanded the crossing bay beneath the dome into an octagonal shape.
+The four massive central piers and the arches linking them were completed by 1512, but cracking in the arches was detected between 1514 and 1534, possibly due to settling.
 The two eastern piers rest on solid marl and clay, while the other two rest upon remains of earlier Roman construction.
 That the piers and arches were left to stand with incomplete buttressing while construction stopped for over 30 years was also a factor.
+The plan for St. Peters was a model for Baldassare Peruzzi when planning Carpi Cathedral (begun 1515).

 Michelangelo inherited the project to design the dome of St. Peter's basilica in 1546.
 It had previously been in the hands of Bramante (with Giuliano da Sangallo and Fra Giovanni Giocondo) until 1514, Raphael Sanzio (assisted by Giuliano da Sangallo and Fra Giovanni Giocondo) until 1520, and Antonio da Sangallo the Younger (with Baldassare Peruzzi), whose work was disrupted by the sack of Rome in 1527.
-The design had been altered by Giuliano da Sangallo from being hemispherical to being 9 meters taller, segmental, and ribbed, and he had strengthened the piers and completed building the pendentives.
+The dome design had been altered by Giuliano da Sangallo from being hemispherical to being 9 meters taller, segmental, and ribbed, and he had strengthened the piers and completed building the pendentives.